craftcms/docs/docs/commerce/1.x/docs/order-status-emails.md

 You can set up your email gateway in the Craft CMS control panel by going to `Settings ⟶ Email`.

-If you want to have a different "From Email" and "From Name" for your commerce store emails, which overrides the Craft CMS email defaults, go to `Commerce ⟶ Settings ⟶ General Settings` and enter in your store from name and email address.
+If you want to have a different From Email and From Name for your Commerce store emails, which overrides the Craft CMS email defaults, go to `Commerce ⟶ Settings ⟶ General Settings` and enter in your store from name and email address.

 <img src="assets/new-email-settings.png" width="645" alt="New Email Settings.">

 # Creating an Email

-To create an email go to `Commerce ⟶ Settings ⟶ Emails` and click 'New Email'.
+To create an email go to `Commerce ⟶ Settings ⟶ Emails` and click “New Email”.

 Emails have the following configuration settings: